 The idea of universal design in housing is not new.
 In spite of academic research proving the need for it, and practice guidelines based on real lives, we are still a long way from achieving access for everyone at home.
-With the Accessible Housing Consultation Regulation Impact Statement (RIS) out for comment, I thought it useful to pull together a few resources on housing.
+Here are some resources with reasons for UD in housing.

 The Home is for Every Body takes a planning perspective.

 Housing Design for the Ageing: Struggle Toward Supporting Age-in-Place Instead of Special Housing for Seniors.
 Discusses the attempts made in Japan, UK and US to introduce universal design features but with little success.

 Flexible housing offsets risk discusses the need for innovation in home design.

 Designs for Quality of Life explains the value of home modifications